 Faculty/student collaborative research is an essential part of the physics program.
 Students work with faculty members in the areas of astronomy, particle physics, friction studies, and theoretical atomic physics.
 More details on these projects can be found on individual faculty members' web pages.

-All four members of the Physics Department faculty have ongoing research programs that students are encouraged to be involved in.
+All five members of the Physics Department faculty have ongoing research programs that students are encouraged to be involved in.
 Members have published a number of articles in important research journals in recent years.

 Erin Flater—atomic force microscopy, friction and wear at the nanoscale, determination of chemical and physical properties of surfaces and probes.

 Elizabeth Golovatski—spintronics, nanoscale magnetism, current-induced domain wall motion, spin and charge transport in nanosctructures.

 Todd Pedlar—development of electronics and software for particle physics experiments, Meson structure and binding, heavy quark physics.

 James Perez—Interactions between slow, highly charged ions and surfaces, physics of very highly charged ions, atomic collision simulations.

 Jeffrey Wilkerson—Long-term photometric monitoring of star fields, eclipsing binary timing studies, low amplitude pulsating stars, stellar flares, stellar luminosity stability.